Post-adiabatic self-force waveforms: slowly spinning primary and precessing secondary: Multiscale expansion for approximately equatorial orbits around a slowly spinning, slowly evolving primary

 \subsection{Summary: two-timescale evolution with precessing spin}

 In the preceding sections we have extended the multiscale framework of Refs.~\cite{Miller:2020bft,Mathews:2021rod}, which were limited to (anti-)aligned secondary spin, to allow for a precessing secondary spin.
 Or, equivalently, we have specialized the generic treatment of Paper~I to the case of a slowly spinning primary whose spin is at most slightly misaligned with the orbital angular momentum.
 The resulting waveform-generation scheme divides into an offline and an online step: \begin{enumerate} \item {\em Offline computations}.
 Offline computations are performed on a grid of $\Omega$ values.
 Since the other dynamical mechanical variables ($\delta m_1$ and $\delta \chi_1$) and the secondary parameters ($m_2$, $\chi_\parallel$, and $\chi_\perp$) appear only linearly (and quadratically in the case of $m_2$), we calculate their coefficients and leave their values unspecified until the online step.
 We solve the field equations~\eqref{tt EFE1} and~\eqref{tt EFE2} on this $\Omega$ grid for the mode amplitudes $h^{(n,m,k)}_{\alpha\beta}$.
 From these, we compute the forcing functions $F^{(0)}_\Omega(\Omega)$, $F^{(1)}_{\delta m_1}(\Omega)$, $F^{(1)}_{\delta \chi_1}(\Omega)$, and $F^{(1)}_\Omega(\Omega,\delta m_1,\delta \chi_1)$ and $\Omega_s^{(1)}$ on the grid.\footnote{$\Omega_s^{(1,0)}$ in Eq.~\eqref{eq:tt prec freq split} can be extracted from the directly related calculations in Ref.~\cite{Dolan:2013roa} while the other contributions to $\Omega_s^{(1)}$ are given analytically in Eq.~\eqref{eq:precfreqterms}.} Our use of Fourier expansions means the orbital phases factor out of these offline computations; only the Fourier mode coefficients enter. \item {\em Online simulation}.
 The online stage comprises a fast evolution through phase space, using the pre-computed forcing functions, and a summation of waveform modes, using the pre-computed waveform amplitudes.
 We choose values of $m_1^{(0)}$, $\delta\chi_1(t=0)$, $m_2$, $\chi_\parallel$, and $\chi_\perp$, recalling $\delta m_1(t=0)\equiv0$.
-We then solve Eqs.~\eqref{Omegadef} and \eqref{eq:ttinspiral} for the phase-space trajectory\footnote{This step does not actually require $\chi_\perp$ because, as we have explained, the evolution equations do not depend on $\chi_\perp$ at 1PA order.} From the trajectory and the pre-computed mode amplitudes, $h^{(n,m,k)}_{\alpha\beta}$, we then generate the waveform:\footnote{In actuality, the second-order terms in this expressions are ill defined at infinity due to the asymptotic irregularity of the Lorenz gauge~\cite{Cunningham:2024dog}.
+We then solve Eqs.~\eqref{Omegadef} and \eqref{eq:ttinspiral} for the phase-space trajectory From the trajectory and the pre-computed mode amplitudes, $h^{(n,m,k)}_{\alpha\beta}$, we then generate the waveform:\footnote{In actuality, the second-order terms in this expressions are ill defined at infinity due to the asymptotic irregularity of the Lorenz gauge~\cite{Cunningham:2024dog}.
 In practice, we use a matching procedure, subtract a ``puncture'' at large $r$ to obtain a regular residual field, and then transform the total metric perturbation to the Bondi-Sachs gauge.
 See Refs.~\cite{Miller:2023ers,Cunningham:2024dog} for details.}

 Here $t$ refers to Schwarzschild time along the particle trajectory; equivalently, since the phase-space variables are constant on slices of constant $s$, we can replace $t$ with hyperboloidal time $s$ in the waveform.